By Tim Lambert

 Like all towns at that time Petersfield suffered outbreaks of the plague.
 One outbreak occurred in 1568.
 Nevertheless, the population of Petersfield continued to rise and by 1600 may have reached 1,000.

-In 1622 Thomas Antroubs, a merchant, left money in his will to provide an nalmshouse for 12 poor men and women.
+In 1622 Thomas Antroubs, a merchant, left money in his will to provide an almshouse for 12 poor men and women.
 The almshouses opened in 1624.
-In the mid 17th century the famous botanist John Goodyer (1592-64) lived in Petersfield.
+The famous botanist John Goodyer (1592-64) lived in Petersfield.

 Petersfield suffered another severe outbreak of plague in 1666.
 There were also outbreaks of smallpox in 1674 and 1687.